 what to buy: I prefer my supplements unflavored (except for whey protein because that stuff can taste nasty) so here I’m going with Optimum Nutrition’s unflavored Beta-Alanine.
 Never start with a full dose and work your way up.
 The parasthesia effects can be uncomfortable but after a few times, you will hardly even feel it.

-- Every 2 softgels provide 600 mg of heart-healthy omega-3 (500 mg EPA/DHA).
-Adults, take 2 softgels daily with water and a meal.
+- 125-DAY SUPPLY: Each serving (2 softgels) of this fish oil supplement provides 600 mg of heart-healthy omega 3 fatty acids (500 mg EPA and DHA).
+Adults take 2 softgels daily with water and a meal.

 Fish oil is quite possibly one of the most popular health supplements in the world.
 According to a report by National Center for Complementary and Integrative Health, it is the most used natural product in the United States.